Thursday, March 29, 2012

 Stage 2: A.D.
 (Anno Domini "In the Year of our Lord")

 At Jesus' crucifixion, he tells the repentant thief "Today you will be with me in Paradise" (Luke 23:43).
 Yet when the resurrected Jesus meets Mary outside his tomb, he says "Do not cling to me, for I have not yet ascended to the Father" (Jn.
 20:17).
 Where has he been for the last 48 hours if he hasn't been "up"?
+I would suggest that he had been down into Sheol (the dwelling place of the dead), but not to Hades in torment.
+But more on that in a moment.

 However, after the death and resurrection of Jesus Christ, it seems the dwelling place of the saints is moved above (2 Cor.
 12:2,3)—at least inasmuch as you can give directions like up and down to the spiritual realms.
 Regardless of where the current "location" of Paradise is, we can be certain that it is in the presence of the Lord (2 Cor.
 5:8) which is not a complicated thing for God no matter where Paradise is currently located.